 You know at least one self-made individual who stood out and made their skills known and appreciable, for example Nikola Tesla and Steve Jobs.
 Although self-learning was considered a great feat some time back, it is no longer as difficult as it once was.
-With huge amounts of free resources and access to hundreds of content and online courses, all you need is to spend a judicious amount of time and energy into learning something new.
+With huge amounts of free resources and access to hundreds of content sources and online courses, all you need is to put a judicious amount of time and energy into learning something new.

 Self-learning is anything you learn outside a classroom environment by yourself without a set curriculum or examinations.

-Unlike traditional methods of schooling, your self-learning efforts are not measured by how well you perform in an exam.
+Unlike traditional methods of schooling, your self-learning efforts are not measured by how well you perform on an exam.
 Self-learning lets you gauge and improve your knowledge via practical applications with no matriculated evaluation.
 This makes it all about pure learning.

 - Self-learning helps you develop your problem solving skills.

 - Self-learning is stress free.
 There are no exams, no deadlines.
 Only pure satisfaction and curiosity being answered.